whassa/pfe-eos-voting/README.md

 ## Getting Started

-First you need to put the good environnement variable for the project to run on the desired network.
+First you need to put the good environnement variable for the project to run on the desired blockchain network.

 ```bash
     cp default.env .env